asianmancoder/Modules/README.md

-# My-Modules

-**These are just some modules that I and my associates developed in... mostly Python.**
+This is just some code that my friends and I wrote.